-The story starts with Sofia being racially insulted on the Northern Line on her way into work.
-From this experience she is given a book deal by the publisher’s she works for, to write a book about Muslim dating.
+It starts with Sofia being racially insulted on the Northern Line on her way into work.
+From this experience she is given a book deal by the publishers she works for, to write a book about Muslim dating.

-The story follows the ups and downs of Sofia’s dates with various men, and on her experiences of writing her book about these dates.
-As well as all the antics of her friends dating lives and her family life.
+The story follows the ups and downs of Sofia’s dates with various men and her experiences of writing her book about these dates.
+As well as all the antics of her friend’s dating lives and her family life.

 Trust me to get a career in quite possibly the most white-centric, middle-class industry there is.

-One of my favourite characters in the novel has to be Sofia’s mother, a woman who constantly complains about her husband, life and has no filter when it comes to her daughter’s lives or the realities of being a woman.
+One of my favourite characters in the novel has to be Sofia’s mother.
+She is a woman who constantly complains about her husband and life.
+She has no filter when it comes to her daughter’s life or the realities of being a woman.

-On a critique note, I struggled to remember which characters were which at some points as their names change from time to time.
+On a critique note, I struggled to remember which characters were which at some points.
+Their names change from time to time.
 This is due to realistic reasons, such as slang and nicknames.
 Sofia is called Soffoo, Sweetu, Sofe, Sofia, Hain among others at times.
-This is a natural part of life, particularly in a Muslim household – when everyone is familiar and you call strangers Uncle and Auntie.
+This is a natural part of life, particularly in a Muslim household.
+Everyone is familiar and you call strangers Uncle and Auntie.

-But the look into Muslim life was fascinating!
-Particularly the look into a modern Muslim community, what with the rules of prayer, marriage and the realities of today’s news with fundamentalists and terrorists.
+The look into Muslim life was fascinating!
+Particularly the look into a modern Muslim community.
+From the rules of prayer, marriage, and the realities of today’s news with fundamentalists and terrorists.
 The book does not shy away from these realities but regularly reminds us that these bad people are the exception, not the rule.

 I love Ayisha’s writing!
 And found Sofia Khan very easy to drop in and out of without forgetting anything.

-I loved the diversity and the openness, even if the ending was completely different to what I expected by the middle of the book.
-Some of the characters were dropped too quickly and under-used at points, but I still found great enjoyment in reading it.
+I loved the diversity and the openness, even if the ending was completely different from what I expected by the middle of the book.
+Characters were dropped too quickly and under-used at points, but I still found great enjoyment in reading it.

 And I couldn’t wait to read the second book…The Other Half of Happiness.